luiscruz/luiscruz.github.io/_posts/2021-08-20-measuring-energy.md

 ### Rest ⏸

-Imagine that we repeat the same experiment 30 times without a single sleep between them.
+Imagine that we repeat the same experiment 30 times with no rest in between them.
 Our CPU will probably be warmer in the last experiment than in the first one.
 It is important to make sure that all measurements are executed under the same conditions.
 Hence, it is common practice to do a pause/sleep between executions. **There is no golden rule but one minute should be enough**.
 It can be more or less depending on your hardware or the duration of your energy test.

 <p class="lead">Give it a one-minute sleep between measurements.</p>